Advanced search

 If Verorab is administered intramuscularly, the vaccine must be used immediately after reconstitution.

 If Verorab is administered intradermally, the vaccine may be used up to 6 hours after reconstitution on the condition that is stored at a temperature not exceeding 25° C and protected from light.
-After reconstitution, using aseptic techniques, a vaccine dose must be taken from the vial.
+After reconstitution with 0.5 mL of solvent, using aseptic techniques, each dose of 0.1 mL must be taken from the vial.
 The rest may be used for another patient.
 Before each withdrawal, shake the vial gently to obtain a homogenous suspension.
 A new sterile needle and a new sterile syringe must be used to withdraw and administer each vaccine dose to each patient to avoid cross-infection.
 The unused reconstituted vaccine must be thrown away after 6 hours.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.